-Capital Trees is implementing this project in phases over several years.
-The first phase, the Low Line Gardens, was completed in November 2016 and included a $1.2 million dollar horticultural restoration.
+The first phase of this project, the Low Line Gardens, was completed in November 2016 and included a $1.2 million dollar horticultural restoration.
 Today, visitors along this route see the Low Line Gardens and experience an urban oasis enjoyed by cyclists and pedestrians, canal boat tourists, area workers and local residents.
 There is also a less visible but equally important outcome: the Low Line Gardens serve as a three-acre riparian buffer for the James River watershed.
 Yet another indication of the progress we’ve made since initiating this restoration — in April 2016, Governor Terry McAuliffe designated the Low Line as a Virginia Treasure.

 The Low Line Green was the second phase of the larger Low Line project, and completed the restoration of the final 1.5 acres of the 5.5-acre space in 2020.
 The Low Line Green is located at the western end of the Low Line and is designed to remediate polluted storm water run-off from I-95 and the Downtown Expressway to promote the ongoing health of the Kanawha Canal and James River.
 The Low Line Green provides a beautiful urban green space away from the CSX train trestle and the plaza can be used for formal and informal community gatherings.